 A bowel resection is a surgery to remove any part of the bowel.
 This includes the small intestine, large intestine, or rectum.
-It’s also called a partial colectomy.
-Doctors use it to treat diseases and blockages of the large intestine.
+Doctors use it to treat diseases and blockages of the large intestine (colon).

 Bowel diseases and conditions can put your life at risk.
 They can also keep the colon or rectum from working as they should.
 This causes symptoms like pain and discomfort.